 Operations (3)

-shares + share_denials with a mode column, not a multi-table matrix), documents/chunks, integrations, billing, agent schedules/triggers, plans, work contexts, notifications.
+shares + share_denials with a mode column, not a multi-table matrix), documents/chunks, integrations, agent schedules/triggers, work contexts, notifications.
+Hosted Stripe state is not modeled here.

 RLS pattern